3D Trigonometry in Cambridge IGCSE Mathematics (0580/0607): Angles and Lengths in Space Explained

 Why this is safe: this page owns the 3D Trigonometry revision-guide angle, while Tutopiya’s 3D Trigonometry subtopic page owns the learning resource and the free 3D Trigonometry quiz owns the practice.

-3D Trigonometry is one of the highest-value topics in the Trigonometry unit of Cambridge IGCSE Mathematics (0580/0607).
-Whenever a question shows a cuboid, pyramid or prism, examiners expect you to draw or identify a right-angled triangle in the diagram, find a missing side with Pythagoras if needed, then apply sin, cos or tan.
+3D Trigonometry is one of the most demanding ideas in the Trigonometry unit of Cambridge IGCSE Mathematics (0580/0607).
+Whenever a question places a right-angled triangle inside a cuboid, pyramid or prism, examiners expect you to identify the correct triangle, find a missing side with Pythagoras if needed, then apply sin, cos or tan.
 This guide explains exactly what the subtopic covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways

-- Always find a right-angled triangle first; use Pythagoras to get a missing side before using sin, cos or tan.
+- Always draw or mark a right-angled triangle on the 3D diagram before choosing sin, cos or tan.

-- Angle between a line and a plane needs a clear diagram showing the line, the plane and the right angle where they meet.
+- Angle between a line and a plane requires the line and its projection onto the plane as two sides of the triangle.

 What is 3D Trigonometry in Cambridge IGCSE Maths?

-3D Trigonometry is the use of sine, cosine and tangent — together with Pythagoras Theorem — to find lengths and angles in three-dimensional figures such as cuboids, rectangular prisms, square-based pyramids and wedges.
-In Cambridge IGCSE Mathematics you are typically asked to find the length of a space diagonal, the angle between a sloping edge and the base, or the angle between a line and a horizontal plane.
+3D Trigonometry is the use of sine, cosine and tangent — together with Pythagoras Theorem — to find lengths and angles in three-dimensional figures.
+In Cambridge IGCSE Mathematics it covers cuboid diagonals, angles between a line and a face, pyramid slant heights and bearings-style problems in space.
+Examiners reward clear diagrams showing which right-angled triangle you are using.

 You can read the full explanation, worked examples and notes on Tutopiya’s 3D Trigonometry subtopic page before you attempt questions.